po1sigala/live/01-Class-Content/19-PWA/01-Activities/16-Stu_Caching/README.md

 ## Acceptance Criteria

-* It's done when I have imported `injectManifest` using destructuring assignment from the `workbox-webpack-plugin` inside the `webpack.config.js` file.
+* It is done when I have imported `injectManifest` using destructuring assignment from the `workbox-webpack-plugin` inside the `webpack.config.js` file.

-* It's done when I have registered a new Workbox service worker inside the `src/index.js` file using the `Workbox` constructor.
+* It is done when I have registered a new Workbox service worker inside the `src/index.js` file using the `Workbox` constructor.

-* It's done when I have added a new `InjectManifest` plugin to the `plugins` array in `webpack.config.js`.
+* It is done when I have added a new `InjectManifest` plugin to the `plugins` array in `webpack.config.js`.

-* It's done when I have specified the `swSrc` and `swDest` properties in the `InjectManifest` constructor in the `plugins` array in `webpack.config.js`.
+* It is done when I have specified the `swSrc` and `swDest` properties in the `InjectManifest` constructor in the `plugins` array in `webpack.config.js`.

-* It's done when I have registered a route for the caching of static assets (JavaScript, HTML, CSS) by using a `staleWhileRevalidate` strategy for files that aren't precached, by matching against the destination of the incoming request.
+* It is done when I have registered a route for the caching of static assets (JavaScript, HTML, CSS) by using a `staleWhileRevalidate` strategy for files that aren't precached, by matching against the destination of the incoming request.
 This is done in the `src/sw.js` file.

 ## 📝 Notes